Elite407/TetraBlitz/README.md

 Points are awarded based on the number of cleared rows.

 # Installation and Execution
+https://github.com/Elite407/TetraBlitz/tree/main
-Clone or download this repository to your local machine : https://github.com/Elite407/TetraBlitz/tree/main
+Clone or download this repository to your local machine :
+Compile the source code (tetris-final.cpp) using a C++ compiler that supports C++17 or later (e.g., GCC or MSVC). g++ -std=c++17 tetris-final.cpp -o tetris

+Run the compiled executable:
+./tetris